-The study published in the Hypertension Journal was an observational study that looked at data from 1,000 Chinese adults in the China Health and Nutrition Survey.
+This observational study published in the Hypertension Journal looked at data from 1,000 Chinese adults in the China Health and Nutrition Survey.
 Because it was an observational study, the correlations cannot be completely exact in its evidence.

-The survey that they drew their observations from had participants’ blood pressure and cognitive tests that assessed their memory with word recall and their ability to count backwards.
+The survey that they drew their observations from had participants’ blood pressure and cognitive tests.
+The cognitive tests assessed their memory with word recall and their ability to count backwards.

 The participants that performed the worst on the cognitive tests were those whose blood pressure levels significantly changed between each doctor visit.

-The relationship between blood pressure swings was more related to cognitive decline than just a high or low average of blood pressure.
-Participants’ average blood pressure levels were not correlated to worse cognitive test results.
+Blood pressure swings were more related to cognitive decline than just a high or low average of blood pressure.
+The results did not show a correlation between participants’ average blood pressure levels and worse cognitive test results.

 The lead author of the study, Bo Qin, stated, “Blood pressure variability might signal blood flow instability, which could lead to the damage of the finer vessels of the body with changes in brain structure and function.”